Diabetes & Metabolism

 Aim

-Diagnosis of nonalcoholic steatohepatitis (NASH) relies on liver biopsy.
-Noninvasive tools would be useful to target patients to refer for a biopsy.
-We aimed to determine the diagnostic value of the triglycerides and glucose (TyG) index, an insulin-resistance indicator, to predict NASH.
+The diagnosis of nonalcoholic steatohepatitis (NASH) relies on liver biopsy.
+Noninvasive tools would be useful for identifying patients who should be referred for a biopsy.
+We aimed to determine the diagnostic value of the triglycerides and glucose (TyG) index, an indicator of insulin resistance, for predicting NASH.

 Methods

-Our study included grade II-III obese patients aged 18-65 years undergoing bariatric surgery and included in the COMET (COllection of MEtabolic Tissues) biobank (NCT02861781).
-Liver biopsies performed during bariatric surgery were collected from the biobank along with blood derivatives.
-Biopsies were analysed according to the steatosis, activity and fibrosis (SAF) scoring system to diagnose NASH, nonalcoholic fatty liver disease (NAFLD), and fibrosis.
+Our study included patients with grade II–III obesity aged 18–65 years who underwent bariatric surgery and were enrolled in the COMET (COllection of MEtabolic Tissues) biobank (NCT02861781).
+Liver biopsies performed during bariatric surgery were collected from the biobank along with blood samples.
+Biopsies were analyzed using the steatosis, activity, and fibrosis (SAF) scoring system to diagnose NASH, nonalcoholic fatty liver disease (NAFLD), and fibrosis.
 Logistic regression models were performed to identify factors predicting NASH, NAFLD, and fibrosis.

 Results